TheCodeCompany/wpmvc-example/README.md

 ### Step 3 - Register the controller

 As per the "Registering a controller" section above, you must include and initialise your controller in the `boot.php` file.

+## Contributing

+[WPMVC](https://github.com/TheCodeCompany/wpmvc) is maintained by [The Code Company](https://thecode.co/), while we appreciate feedback and will endeavour to action requests for features/bug fixes this repository is not open to outside contribution at this time.
+You are, however, free to fork and use WPMVC in any way you see fit as per the ISC license.